Happening on 27th October 2019, India lights up for Diwali; one of the most famous festivals on the Hindu calendar.

 One of the most important and well-known Hindu festivals, Diwali literally means ‘rows of lighted lamps’.
-An event in which people come together to celebrate good conquering evil, or perhaps more aptly, light conquering darkness; over the five days, family feasts, fireworks, candles and bright lights take over, along with prayers to the Goddess of Wealth, Lakshmi.
+An event in which people come together to celebrate good conquering evil, or perhaps more aptly, light conquering darkness; over a period of five days, family feasts, fireworks, candles and bright lights take over, along with prayers to the Goddess of Wealth, Lakshmi.

 Image credit: harpreet singh | Flickr Creative Commons

 When is Diwali?

 Taking place in the autumn months somewhere between October and November, the date each year is determined by the Hindu lunar calendar, coinciding with the darkest new moon night.
 This year, Diwali falls on 7th November.

 Diwali in Goa